KI NO BI Kyoto Dry Gin

 Modern Gin

-Introduced in late 2016, with its international release delayed until 2017, is this dry-style gin from Japan's first dedicated gin distillery.
-Master Distiller Alex Davies of the Kyoto Distillery uses a spirit base distilled from rice and adds botanicals like yellow yuzu, hinoki (cypress) wood chips, bamboo, gyokuro tea, and green sanshō (Japanese peppercorn) berries that are designated into: base, citrus, tea, herbal, spice, and floral.
-Each botanical category is steeped into the rice spirit, which is then individually distilled before blending together.
+Introduced in late 2016—with its wider international release following in 2017—this dry-style gin comes from Japan’s first dedicated gin distillery, The Kyoto Distillery.
+Master Distiller Alex Davies begins with a rice-based spirit and incorporates botanicals such as yellow yuzu, hinoki (cypress) wood chips, bamboo, gyokuro tea, and green sanshō peppercorns.
+These ingredients are grouped into six categories—base, citrus, tea, herbal, spice, and floral—with each category steeped separately into the rice spirit and then individually distilled before blending.

-It is brought to proof using water from Fushimi, known for its purity.
-Ki No Bi translates to "the beauty of the seasons" and is bottled at 45.7% ABV.
+The final gin is proofed with water from Fushimi, a region renowned for its purity.
+KI NO BI, meaning “the beauty of the seasons,” is bottled at 45.7% ABV.

-Introduced in late 2016, with its international release delayed until 2017, is this dry-style gin from Japan's first dedicated gin distillery.
-Master Distiller Alex Davies of the Kyoto Distillery uses a spirit base distilled from rice and adds botanicals like yellow yuzu, hinoki (cypress) wood chips, bamboo, gyokuro tea, and green sanshō (Japanese peppercorn) berries that are designated into: base, citrus, tea, herbal, spice, and floral.
-Each botanical category is steeped into the rice spirit, which is then individually distilled before blending together.
-It is brought to proof using water from Fushimi, known for its purity.
-Ki No Bi translates to "the beauty of the seasons" and is bottled at 45.7% ABV.
+Introduced in late 2016—with its wider international release following in 2017—this dry-style gin comes from Japan’s first dedicated gin distillery, The Kyoto Distillery.
+Master Distiller Alex Davies begins with a rice-based spirit and incorporates botanicals such as yellow yuzu, hinoki (cypress) wood chips, bamboo, gyokuro tea, and green sanshō peppercorns.
+These ingredients are grouped into six categories—base, citrus, tea, herbal, spice, and floral—with each category steeped separately into the rice spirit and then individually distilled before blending.
+The final gin is proofed with water from Fushimi, a region renowned for its purity.
+KI NO BI, meaning “the beauty of the seasons,” is bottled at 45.7% ABV.

 -